Our Leadership Team

 Pauline Boscato

-Djenabidet Kalleep Manager
+Djenabidet Kalleep and Crossroads Manager

 Pauline, a Whadjuk/Yued woman, spent 20 years as a public servant within WA corrections and justice before joining St Pat’s.
 She brings extensive experience managing learning and professional development and designing audit systems that inform ethical and culturally appropriate policy, strategic reform, and practice.
-Pauline oversees Djenabidet Kalleep, an Aboriginal Support Service with a suite of culturally informed programs developed by, and for, Aboriginal People, and leads a team of highly experienced Aboriginal outreach, heath connector and peer navigators.
+Pauline oversees both Crossroads and Djenabidet Kalleep, an Aboriginal Support Service with a suite of culturally informed programs developed by, and for, Aboriginal People, and leads a team of highly experienced Aboriginal outreach, heath connector and peer navigators.

 Our Board